-Tuition for international students at Pittsburgh Institute of Mortuary Science, Incorporated is $19,800 per year.
+In 2022, tuition for full-time students at Pittsburgh Institute of Mortuary Science, Incorporated was $19,800 a year.

-Pittsburgh Institute of Mortuary Science, Incorporated has the same tuition for international students as for those from within the country.
+Tuition at Pittsburgh Institute of Mortuary Science, Incorporated is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.